Layout Image

 The festival is from 12 noon to 5 pm rain or shine – Japanese lunch will be available for sale in the Jasmine restaurant.

-This festival is made possible through our major sponsors: the Japan Center at Stony Brook, Stephen Globus, Founder of Globus Washitsu, NYC, & The Charles B. Wang Center.
+This festival is made possible through our major sponsors: the Japan Center at Stony Brook, & The Charles B. Wang Center.
 Produced by The Charles B. Wang Center and the Ryu Shu Kan.

 2015_05_03_JapanCenter_SBU